doubara/sunny-side-project/README.md

 #overview:

 this is a project offered on frontend mentors for free to practice.
-This is more of a practice project for my bootsrap skills
+This is more of a practice project for my bootstrap skills

 #Technologies and Methodologies: